Episode 4

 Panagiotis: Which you were actually working on or?

-Panagiotis: So your first round is with angel investors.
-Tell us a little bit about the first ones…
+Panagiotis: So your first round is with angel investors?
+Tell us a little bit about the first ones.

 Roberto: To grade ships, essentially the same way we have ABCD for all devices and homes, this is now also true for ships.

-Panagiotis: To cope with it.
+Panagiotis: To cope.

 Panagiotis: Was that stressful, was it very difficult?

-Roberto: Very stressful and that's the good thing about having 2 co-founders, because when faced with any difficulty we would be with Konstantinos straight away on the phone or we would go out and through the conversation, we would relieve the pressure together and we would cope with it much more easily.
+Very stressful and that's the good thing about having 2 co-founders because when faced with any difficulty we would be with Konstantinos straight away on the phone or we would go out and through the conversation, we would relieve the pressure together and we would cope with it much more easily.

-We have set up a team which has supported us at every level, who stayed with us when we were facing challenges and I think they did this because they knew that we too would support them afterwards, which we did, when we closed the deal with Wilhelmsen, we distributed the first year's earnings as bonuses, which they truly deserved.
+Konstantinos: I know a lot of founders in other countries who have faced similar challenges.
+One of the biggest problems is that once such a challenge arises, people leave, but that didn’t happen to us.
+We have set up a team which has supported us at every level, who stayed with us when we were facing challenges and I think they did this because they knew that we too would support them afterwards, which we did, when we clinched the deal with Wilhelmsen.
+The first income for the first year we handed it out as bonuses, but they deserved it.

-Panagiotis: If we promote the podcast externally, what foreign companies need to understand is that opportunities exist here on which they don’t need to spend hundreds of millions to develop technologies and it's something which is a message to the rest of the global ecosystem.
+Panagiotis: If we promote the podcast to the outside world, what foreign companies need to understand is that opportunities exist here on which they don’t need to spend hundreds of millions to develop technologies, and it's something which is a message to the rest of the global ecosystem.
+The second thing I retain is that hires, the first hires made at a startup, play a very important role.
+Wrong early hires can be deadly, the same way a lot of money can also be deadly.

 Panagiotis: That's fantastic.

 Panagiotis: Most importantly, usually after such acquisitions these companies, at least this is what we see for the most part, in the majority of these investments.
-These companies make a decision to keep development and research and technology centers here and what do you end up with.
-You end up with world class research and development in the country because of this exit, which in shipping is the first, in maritime tech which we call the technology sector in shipping this is the first big exit in technology and it's I think very enthusiastic.
-Of course, MarineTraffic also followed, so it's no longer the only one, but you were the first.
+These companies make a decision to keep development and research and technology centers here and what do you end up with?
+You end up with world-class research and development in the country because of this exit, which in shipping is the first, in maritime tech.
+Which we call the technology sector in shipping, this is the first big exit in technology and it's, I think, very exciting.
+Of course, then Marine Traffic was created, so it is no longer the only one, but you are the first.

 Panagiotis: I think it's the only industry, the only space where Greece should be the Silicon Valley of maritime tech.